tud-amr/vicon_util/README.md

 </launch>
 ```

+Details of the object message are here: http://docs.ros.org/en/kinetic/api/derived_object_msgs/html/msg/ObjectArray.html
+The shape is populated as box for static obstacles and cylinders for dynamic obstacles.

+---

-This can be combined with the spoof Vicon or real Vicon system as follows:
+The bundle utility should be combined with the spoof Vicon or real Vicon system as follows:

 ```xml
 <launch>